Skip to content

 whisking together apple cider with salt and sugar in a pot

-• Transfer the mixture to a large 5-gallon container along with the remaining amount of cider, water, onions, garlic, bay leaves, and thyme, and whisk to combine.
+• Transfer the mixture to a large 5-gallon container along with the remaining amount of cider, water, onions, peppercorns, garlic, bay leaves, and thyme, and whisk to combine.

 mixing together a brine in a container